Rozaq08/Tokoarrozaq/README.md

 # Fetch DummyJSON API with Flutter

-This repository contains the source code of TOKOCAK, an example of getting data from the DummyJSON API to display in an application using Flutter.
+This repository contains the source code of TOKO Ar Rozaq, an example of getting data from the DummyJSON API to display in an application using Flutter.
 To display product lists and details like e-commerce.

 ## Demo